-Meet the Equines
+Meet the ESS family

 ESS is home to equines of all ages, types, sizes, breeds.
 Most of our beautiful herd were either rescues or unwanted horses.
 Some come from a background of neglect, starvation, abuse or injury, while others were surrendered to ESS because their owners were unable to provide for them.